 As women, we are making our mark in the world.
 Whether it be with starting our own businesses, becoming influential, or creating personal brands as writers and authors, we are putting in the work.
 The challenges faced by black women leaders can be a barrier to the creativity and excellence that we are so well capable of however as the conquerors that we are, we can overcome.

-****If you are interested in building your personal brand and elevating your role as a leader through authorship, download my FREE self-publishing resource guide https://www.pameladsmith.net/ and information on becoming a published author.
-Publishing a book is one of the best ways to build your personal brand.
+****If you are interested in building your personal brand and elevating your role as a leader download my FREE resources here: https://www.pameladsmith.net/contact

 Lead, Develop, Serve,